Niharika040/Footwear-Sales-Analytics/README.md

 By combining data-driven insights with practical business strategies, this project equips footwear companies with the tools to make more informed, strategic decisions in a competitive market.

+In this project, Excel was used for data cleaning and exploratory analysis.

 ## Step 1: Data Cleaning